What a GTA Blackpool edition would look like, according to AI

 With the GTA 6 release still two years away, we've been wondering what a Blackpool version of the iconic video game would look like.
 We asked AI and it didn't disappoint...

-Swapping the sunbathed highways of San Andreas for the windy, rainsoaked streets of Blackpool, Lancashire - this is the GTA game we'd love to see.
+Swapping the sunkissed highways of San Andreas for the windy, rainsoaked streets of Blackpool, Lancashire - this is the GTA game we'd love to see.

 Putting aside our morals for a moment - who wouldn't want to hijack a heritage tram and take it for a virtual spin down the Prom?